department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-intro.md

 - `manufacture` may be the manufacture of the immunization given
 - `protocolApplied.series` may be derived from the series
 - `protocolApplied.doseNumberString` may be the series
-- `location.display` may be the location where the immunization was given
+- `location` may be the location where the immunization was given
-- `meta.lastUpdated` will indicate the last time the resource was updated
 - no other elements are populated